How Logic Gates are Built from Transistors

 The bulb will light if either (or both) of the two switches are pressed.
 This circuit behaves like an OR gate.

-A transistor is a component that can behave like an electronically activated switch.
-Instead of being activated by being physically pressed it is activated by a voltage.
+A transistor is a component that can behave like an electronic switch.
+Instead of being activated by being physically pressed (either by a finger or a magnet) it is activated by a voltage.
 The component has three legs.
 The collector and emitter are like the connections either side of the switch through which the current flows when the switch is pressed.
 The base defines whether the switch is pressed.
 If there is a voltage at the base, this is equivalent to the switch being pressed.
 If there is no voltage then the switch is not pressed.

 The electronic symbol for a transistor is show below (left) next to a switch for comparison: